 Over the past 100 years and today—breakthrough ideas from the Harvard community have helped advance our understanding of malaria.
 Harvard’s involvement in malaria dates back to the Harvard Expedition of the 1920s where malaria was documented and studied in Liberia and the Belgian Congo.
 In the 1940s, Harvard chemists worked on the chemical synthesis of quinine, the first anti-malarial drug.
 More recently, in 1997, the Harvard Malaria Initiative was established as a partnership of academics, governmental agencies, and private companies, including the ExxonMobil Foundation and others, working to wipe out the disease worldwide.
 The effort was initially geared toward accelerating basic scientific research on disease mechanisms in malaria, genomic aspects of malaria research, and using findings to discover and develop new drug and vaccine therapies for the disease.

-The Defeating Malaria: From the Genes to the Globe effort expands beyond fundamental biomedical research, recognizing that an integrated multidisciplinary, multi-sectoral approach, with coordination and communication across fields and sectors, is the best strategy to achieve long-term success in controlling and eliminating malaria and its broad social consequences.
+Today, Harvard’s Defeating Malaria: From the Genes to the Globe Initiative expands beyond fundamental biomedical research, recognizing that an integrated multidisciplinary, multi-sectoral approach, with coordination and communication across fields and sectors, is the best strategy to achieve long-term success in controlling and eliminating malaria and its broad social consequences.

 With support from the ExxonMobil Foundation, Harvard Business School, and the Harvard Institute for Global Health, faculty from across the University joined together in January 2011 to convene two unprecedented multidisciplinary, multi-sectoral events—Rethinking Malaria: A Leadership Forum and Rethinking Malaria: The Science of Eradication Symposium.